gender dysphoria, & gender identity

 - "We oppose the ordination of 'transgender' and 'transsexual' individuals and the celebration of 'transgenderism' as one of God's gifts."
 3

-- Asher Kolieboi is a transsexual who works for SoulForce, a non-profit that attempts to overcome religious bias against lesbians, gays, bisexuals, transgender persons and transsexuals (LGBTs).
+- Asher Kolieboi is a transsexual individual who works for SoulForce, a non-profit group that attempts to overcome religious bias against lesbians, gays, bisexuals, transgender persons and transsexuals (LGBTs).
 He was identified as a girl at birth, but behaved as a male through most of his childhood.

 "... when he decided to transition, his Pentecostal family had no vocabulary to understand his decision to alter his body.
 They saw it as a rejection of God’s divine plan.
 'That’s not God’s plan, and that’s not God’s plan for you, and it’s definitely not God’s plan for the way society is suppose to run,' they said.
 'So not only was I doing something that’s not natural, but, of course, it’s an abomination'."
 4